vvvv/The-Gray-Book/reference/libraries/3d/gpu-debugging.md

 1. **Install RenderDoc**: Before using the RenderDocManager in vvvv, you must install RenderDoc.
 Download the latest version here: [Download RenderDoc](https://renderdoc.org).

-2. **Start vvvv with the Debug Flag**:
+2. **Start vvvv with the RenderDoc Flag**:
-   - vvvv must be started with the `--debug-gpu` flag.
+   - vvvv must be started with the `--renderdoc` flag.
-   - This flag does the following:
-     1. Enables the connection between RenderDoc and vvvv.
+   - This flag enables the connection between RenderDoc and vvvv.
-     2. Initializes the graphics device in **debug mode**, necessary for providing detailed GPU information to RenderDoc.
+   - Optional: pass `--debug-gpu` to enable the D3D11 debug layer as well, see further down for its requirements

 #### Using the RenderDocManager in vvvv

 ##### 1. Setting Up the RenderDocManager Node

-Once vvvv is running with the `--debug-gpu` flag, open any patch that references **VL.Stride**, and add the **RenderDocManager** node.
+Once vvvv is running with the `--renderdoc` flag, open any patch that references **VL.Stride**, and add the **RenderDocManager** node.

 ##### 2. Enabling the Stride Profiler